HsuanC0921/Chainlit_ChatLLM/README.md

 ## Contributing

-We welcome contributions to the Chainlit ChatLLM project!
-If you encounter any issues or have ideas for enhancements, please feel free to open an issue or submit a pull request on the GitHub repository.
-We appreciate your feedback and support.
+I don't recommend contributing to the Chainlit ChatLLM project, as it's not much of a good and worthwhile follow-on development.
+However, if you encounter any issues or have any ideas for improvements, please feel free to open an issue or submit a pull request in the GitHub repository.
+I appreciate your feedback and support.

 ## License